Byadiso/learnByWritingv2/README.md

 # LearnBywritingV2

-LearnBywritingV2 is a project made to improve langauge learning process via writing and reading.
+LearnBywritingV2 is a project made to improve the language learning process via writing and reading.

 # TABLE OF CONTENTS